OpenTermsArchive/contrib-versions/Skype/Privacy Policy.md

 (m) Traffic data (data processed for the purpose of the conveyance of communications or the billing thereof, including, but not limited to, the duration of the call, the number calling and the number called). and

-(n) Content of instant messaging communications, voicemails, and video messages (please see section 12);
+(n) Content of instant messaging communications, Voice messagess, and video messages (please see section 12);

 (o) Location information, derived from your mobile carrier or from the mobile device that you use.
 In connection with the Qik products, you control when your location is shared with others.
 Your location is displayed and shared with other Qik users only in accordance with your privacy settings.
 You also may create location information by "geo-tagging" your submitted content with location information.
 Please manage your privacy settings for location information carefully;